Focus Taiwan

 By: Rachel McGuffin

 Taipei, Oct.
-30 (CNA) Renowned cellist Yo-Yo Ma spoke about the social responsibility of music and arts in Taipei on Friday, and said he hopes that his upcoming concert with classical pianist Kathryn Stott in the southern city of Tainan will bring comfort to the people there as they fight dengue fever.
+30 (CNA) Renowned cellist Yo-Yo Ma spoke about the social responsibility of 201510300036t0001music and arts in Taipei on Friday, and said he hopes that his upcoming concert with classical pianist Kathryn Stott in the southern city of Tainan will bring comfort to the people there as they fight dengue fever.

 At a press conference to promote the duo’s concert tour in Taiwan, Ma introduced the concept of “cultural social responsibility,” saying that the term means using music and arts to fulfill one’s responsibility to help society.